-- " Influenza activity is minimal throughout California. - " The majority of detected influenza viruses during this season have been A (H3N2). - " The flu shot is still the best way to protect yourself against flu, its potentially serious complications, and reduce strain on our healthcare system. - " Respiratory syncytial virus (RSV) activity is decreasing in California. - " Prophylactic palivizumab can prevent serious RSV illness in high risk-infants.
+- " Influenza activity is minimal throughout California. - " The majority of detected influenza viruses are A (H3N2). - " The flu shot is still the best way to protect yourself against flu, its potentially serious complications, and reduce strain on our healthcare system. - " Respiratory syncytial virus (RSV) activity is decreasing in California. - " Prophylactic palivizumab can prevent serious RSV illness in high risk-infants.